cbg15589/carnd-term1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image20]

 As we can see, looking at the validation and test dataset results, the model has some problems detecting some of the signals.
-For example, sign number 23 has a precision of 0.92 on the validation set, which is quite low comapared to the average 0.993.
+For example, sign number 23 has a precision of 0.92 on the validation set, which is quite low compared to the average 0.993.
 It would be interesting to explore these signals that the model fails to predict, to see if this is because of the specific signal or other reasons.
 For example, it could be that most of the images for that type of signal are very dark, and the model struggles with dark images.

 ### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 27th and 28th cell of the Ipython notebook.

-For all the images, the model is very sure of it's prediction(minimum probability of 0.9999), this is due to the high quality of the images.
+For all the images, the model is very sure of it's prediction (minimum probability of 0.9999), this is due to the high quality of the images.
 The top five soft max probabilities for the images were:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|